inukshuk/anystyle/README.md

-[FreeCite](http://freecite.library.brown.edu/); Anystyle-Parser is designed for raw speed (it uses [wapiti](https://github.com/inukshuk/wapiti-ruby) based conditional random fields and [Kyoto Cabinet](http://fallabs.com/kyotocabinet/) as a key-value store), flexibility (it is easy train the model with data data is relevant to your parsing needs), and compatibility (Anystyle-Parser exports to Ruby Hashes, BibTeX, or the CiteProc JSON format).
+[FreeCite](http://freecite.library.brown.edu/); Anystyle-Parser is designed for raw speed (it uses [wapiti](https://github.com/inukshuk/wapiti-ruby) based conditional random fields and [Kyoto Cabinet](http://fallabs.com/kyotocabinet/) as a key-value store), flexibility (it is easy to train the model with data that is relevant to your parsing needs), and compatibility (Anystyle-Parser exports to Ruby Hashes, BibTeX, or the CiteProc JSON format).

 Installation